 Thank you for your interest in volunteering with The Free Medical Clinic.
 The Clinic invests time and resources in training our volunteers, therefore we require a commitment of at least 24 hours a semester.
 We cannot accommodate requests for short-term volunteer opportunities.
 Thank you for your interest.

-Volunteer orientations are required and held twice a month.
+Volunteer orientations are required and held once a month.
 You must reserve a space to attend.
 If you have any questions about orientations or volunteering, please fill out the form below.

 The Free Medical Clinic relies on hundreds of administrative volunteers annually to provide staffing for a variety of support operations.
 Many volunteers choose to work one day a month or whatever their schedule permits.
 Administrative volunteers help screen new patients to determine their eligibility, serve as translators (especially Spanish), maintain medical records, help with facility maintenance and data entry/statistics compilation.
 In addition, there are special projects from time to time that are focused efforts.

 Pharmacy volunteers include pharmacists, pharmacy technicians and pharmacy students.

 The Free Medical Clinic relies on over 45 volunteer physicians and nurse practitioners to help provide additional staffing.
 Some of our specialists see our patients in their private practices where they are better suited to meet the patients’ needs.
 Many volunteer providers choose to work one day a month or whatever their schedule permits.

 To volunteer, providers must be licensed in South Carolina.
 The Clinic maintains a malpractice policy for the volunteer providers.
 Also, uncompensated providers are covered under the state’s Good Samaritan law that limits liability except to gross negligence or willful misconduct.